-Ultimately, with a bit of thought and a few simple techniques you can enjoy your time in the garden without an audience – and will not have to sacrifice light to do so.
+Ultimately, with a bit of thought, a few simple techniques and clever use of garden privacy ideas, you can enjoy your time in the garden without an audience – and will not have to sacrifice light to do so.

 What plants make the best privacy screens?

-A good tactic is to create raised beds around the perimeter of your garden and fill them will tall plants like bamboo, ornamental grasses and Carex pendula.
+Use these raised garden bed ideas around the perimeter of your space.
+Filled with tall plants like bamboo, ornamental grasses and Carex pendula they will naturally create privacy.
 Like net curtains, they’ll provide a screen between you and the outside world without casting too much shade.

 By Caroline Preece •